-Prerequisite: Successful completion of Foods for Healthy Living & teacher recommendation, or -- for seniors -- permission of the instructor.
+Prerequisite: Successful completion of Foods for Healthy Living & teacher recommendation, or for seniors -permission of the instructor.
 This is an advanced study in food preparation that includes meats.
 Safe food handling and preparation is a major focus.
-Students analyze the relationship between the traditional diets of the Mediterranean, the Latin American, and the Asian regions of the world and health.
+Students analyze the relationship between health and the traditional diets of the Mediterranean, Latin America, Asia and the traditional African heritage diet.
 Students research and prepare dishes that reflect these traditional diets.
 Foods prepared in Global Gourmet require more difficult preparation techniques that improve their skills in the handling and preparation of foods.
 As problem solvers, students demonstrate the ability to choose challenging learning experiences.
-As part of the course project students independently prepare foods for the class.
-Students will earn a ServSafe Food Handler certificate upon completing the ServSafe Food Handler curriculum and passing the program
+As part of the course project students independently prepare foods for the class and community.
+Students will earn a ServSafe Food Handler certificate upon completing the ServSafe Food Handler curriculum and passing the program assessment.
+The ServSafe Food Handler certificate is valid for 3 years upon completion.

-9403 Baking and Pastry Arts CP Semester Grades 10-12 2 Credits Prerequisite: Successful completion of Foods for Healthy Living & teacher recommendation, or -- for seniors -- permission of the instructor.
+9403 Baking and Pastry Arts CP Semester Grades 10-12 2 Credits

+Prerequisite: Successful completion of Foods for Healthy Living & teacher recommendation, or for seniors -permission of the instructor.
 This class introduces students to techniques of combining basic ingredients to produce classical baked goods.
 Emphasis is placed on an understanding of proper procedures, understanding of ingredients and their use, and an appreciation of artistic presentation.
 Students will prepare quality seasonal baked goods and pastries using a variety of techniques.
-Laboratory work includes: candy making, breads, quick breads, rolled-in products, pies, cakes, cookies, and specialty desserts.
+Laboratory work includes: candy making, yeast leavened breads, quick breads, rolled-in products, pies, cakes, cookies, and specialty desserts.
 In accordance with the Falmouth High School Information Seeker and Organizer Rubric, students will investigate the purposes of ingredients and synthesize what happens to ingredients during preparation and baking.
 As problem-solvers, students will carry out multi-step tasks to completion.
+Students will complete the Massachusetts Allergen Training (valid 5 years).